Color Utilities

 alias of _ColorViewIterator

-class dartwork_mpl.color.RgbView(color: Color)[source]
+class dartwork_mpl.colors.RgbView(color: Color)[source]

 Bases: _BaseColorView